knightfall-cs/xapk-config/README.md

 # XAPK Config

 Generate XAPK manifest JSON files with Python.
 This script simplifies the process of creating XAPK packages by configuring expansion OBB files and split APKs.
-Find a guide below for detailed instructions on how to create XAPK packages using this script.
+Find a guide below for instructions on how to create XAPK packages using this script.

 ## Features